rajeshk7/Retiming_Using_ML/README.md

 ## Circuit representation :

 The central problem in machine learning on graphs is finding a way to incorporate information about the structure of the graph into the machine learning model
-Here we aim to represent our circuit using a method called DeepWalk method with a little modification DeepWalk relies on direct encoding and use a decoder based on the inner product.
+(Here we aim to represent our circuit using a method called DeepWalk method with a little modification DeepWalk relies on direct encoding and use a decoder based on the inner product.)
+Here we number all the nodes based on topological sorting, which is more helpful in case of the algorithm used.

 ### What are the features used for training and what is the expected the output ?

 - Chain : A chain is a walk in a graph which starts form an input node and ends at a output node.
-  - I1, I1.2, I1.3, I1.5 is a chain
+  - (I1, I1.2, I1.3, I1.5 is a chain )
+  - 1, 3, 5, 9 is a chain
 - Input :
   - Top k chains of the circuit, here we can follow an approach where we can start with small k and keep on increasing it
   - Frequency